AvanAvi/AvanAvi/README.md

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Optimisation Problems in finance: Portfolio Optimisation
-- 🌱 I’m currently learning Quantum computing: Quantum Annealing to be specific!!
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with "I've got no idea what to fill in here !!!"
-- 📫 How to reach me: avanishere@tutamail.com (I respond within a week max)
+🔭 Ah, the marvelous world of Optimisation Problems in finance!
+Currently delving into the intricate art of Portfolio Optimisation.
+Seeking that perfect balance between risk and reward.
+It's like finding the elusive golden ratio of the financial realm.
+Wish me luck!

+🌱 Ahoy, fellow adventurers!
+Embarking on an exhilarating journey into the depths of **Quantum Computing**.
+Quantum Annealing, to be specific!
+Harnessing the power of qubits and entanglement to solve complex problems.
+Who needs classical computing when you can ride the quantum waves of computation?
+Mind-bending stuff, I tell you!

+👯 Calling all brilliant minds and innovative souls!
+I'm eagerly seeking collaboration opportunities.
+Let's combine our intellect, creativity, and passion to conquer new frontiers.
+Together, we can create something extraordinary that will make waves in the world of technology.
+Let's make the impossible possible!

+🤔 In need of assistance, oh wise ones!
+I find myself standing at the crossroads of curiosity and confusion.
+What fills this space, you may ask?
+Well, I'm seeking guidance, insights, and expertise.
+Help me unravel the mysteries of the unknown, for I've got no idea what to fill in here!
+Together, we shall conquer the enigma!

+📫 How to reach me, you ask?
+Ah, the digital carrier pigeon!
+Drop me a line at avanishere@tutamail.com, and fear not, for I shall respond within a week, with grace and intellect.
+Let's connect, share ideas, and embark on intellectual escapades that ignite the flames of innovation!

 <p align="center">
   <img src="https://media.giphy.com/media/l2vK7msJ65XF6y2w22/giphy.gif" width="480" height="270" alt="GIF">